AndresAlgaba/LLM_citation_patterns/README.md

 The necessary data to run the notebooks can be found in the results folder.

-The raw data which is created in the Python scripts in the src folder will be released via a public Zenodo repository.
+The raw data which is created in the Python scripts in the src folder is available via: https://zenodo.org/records/11299894.
+This data contains a new data folder and complementary files to the results folder.

 ## Data
 We describe the steps of our automated pipeline to retrieve all the necessary information for our analysis.
 Our data collection resulted in $166$ papers published at AAAI ($25$), NeurIPS ($72$), ICML ($38$), and ICLR ($31$) for a total of 3,066 references (see Appendix Table \ref{tab:paper_details} for a full list of included papers).
 The data collection pipeline uses GPT-4 to postprocess parts of the data, which costs approximately 14 dollars for our experiment.
 Note that these steps only have to be carried out once for the data collection.
 However, steps 4 and 5 are also used to postprocess and enrich the information of the generated references and will need to be carried out for each run.
 The experiment was run on 4 November 2023 and each step was manually verified and tested.